KidSave Terms & Conditions

 You are responsible for ensuring that the contact information we have for you is up-to-date.
 You accept that where we are required to provide you with written notice then this may be given to you via the last email address you have provided and an email sent to that email address will be deemed valid notice for all purposes.

-If we require your input and are unable to reach the you, we may temporarily suspend or close your KidSave Account and/or KidSave Product(s) in accordance with Third Platform Services terms below.
+If we require your input and are unable to reach you, we may temporarily suspend or close your KidSave Account and/or KidSave Product(s).

 We cannot guarantee that electronic communications will be successfully delivered, or that they will be secure and virus free.
 We will not be liable for any loss, damage, expense, harm or inconvenience caused as a result of a communication, including email, being lost, delayed, intercepted, corrupted or otherwise altered, or failing to be delivered for any reason beyond our control.